SujalAhrodia/30_Days_Of_Code/README.md

 Note: A leaf is a node with no children.
 ### Day 22
 >1.
 The height of a binary search tree is the number of edges between the tree's root and its furthest leaf.
 You are given a pointer 'root', pointing to the root of a binary search tree.
 Complete the getHeight function provided in your editor so that it returns the height of the binary search tree.
+>2.
+Given a non-empty array of integers, every element appears twice except for one.
+Find that single one.
+Note:
+Your algorithm should have a linear runtime complexity.
+Could you implement it without using extra memory?
 ### Day 23
 >1.
 Complete the levelOrder function provided in your editor so that it prints the level-order traversal of the binary search tree.
 Hint: You'll find a queue helpful in completing this challenge.
 ### Day 24